Hot Stock in the Spotlight:: Fidelity China Special Situations Plc (LON:FCSS)

 Fidelity China Special Situations Plc (LON:FCSS) stock Trading Summary:

-Fidelity China Special Situations Plc (LON:FCSS) stock changed position at -0.0023% to closing price of GBX214.50 in recent trading session.
+Fidelity China Special Situations Plc (LON:FCSS) stock changed position at 0.0066% to closing price of GBX228.50 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered last trading volume of 821505 shares.
+The stock registered Last trading volume of 577218 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 1.663M shares and relative volume is now at 0.49 ×.
+The stock average trading capacity stands with 1.688M shares and relative volume is now at 0.34 ×.

 Fidelity China Special Situations Plc (LON:FCSS) Stock Price Movement in past 50 Days period and 52-Week period